nebulastream/nebulastream/docs/design/README.md

 ## Non-Goals
 This section should list everything related to the design document that is out of the scope of the design document.
 For every non-goal, explain why it is out of the scope of the design document.
+Enumerate non-goals as NG1, NG2, ..., so we can reference them distinctly.

 ## (Optional) Solution Background
 If the proposed solution builds upon prior work, such as issues and PRs, by the author of the design document or by colleagues, or if it strongly builds on top of designs used by other (open source) projects, then a solution background chapter can provide the necessary link to the prior work, without interfering with the description of the actual solution.